LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 The Ascension of the Lord - Waiting for the Spirit

-During these weeks between Easter and Pentecost we have a chance to reflect on the difference Jesus' death, resurrection and ascension make on our lives.
-In our liturgies, we read these weeks from the Book of Acts to see how the early church struggled and survived during its first critical days.
-This early Christian community was mission-minded, wanting to out immediately to tell others the good news.
+During these weeks between Easter and Pentecost we have a chance to reflect more deeply on the difference Jesus' death, resurrection and ascension make on our lives.
+We read from the Book of Acts to see how the early church struggled and survived during its first critical days.
+This early Christian community was mission-minded, wanting to go out immediately to tell others the good news.
 But Acts begins with a strange message by the risen Christ to his disciples.
 He tells them to wait.

-We, too, are to be witnesses to Jesus by the integrity of our lives and the commitment to his Gospel.
-And, like the first disciples, we too need to wait for the gift of the Spirit who sustains us when the going gets rough.
+We too are to be witnesses to Jesus by the integrity of our lives and the commitment to his Gospel.
+And like the first disciples, we too need to wait for the gift of the Spirit who will always sustain us when the going gets rough.